 - Two pastures and one hay field

-- Two family houses (with yards, flower beds, one “full body” sandbox and Nana’s incredible playground)
+- Three family houses (with yards, flower beds, one “full body” sandbox and Nana’s incredible playground)

 - Several sheds with lots of treasures ripe for re-purposing